How to look for records of... Courts of law records from the medieval period: general eyres 1194-1348

 The term ‘general eyre’ is modern; they were known to contemporaries as eyres ‘for common pleas’ or ‘for all pleas’.

-For tips on searching the catalogue, see the Discovery help page.
+For general tips on searching the catalogue, see the Discovery help page.

 3.1 All counties except Chester and Durham

-Search for eyre rolls using the advanced search in our catalogue, using the name of a county as your search term:
+Search for eyre rolls by clicking on the following series references, using the name of a county as your search term:

 - up to 1216, before the death of King John, in KB 26 (they were mistakenly placed in this series in the late 19th century)